What is depreciation? Methods, examples and NZ tax

 What is depreciation?

-This accounting method reflects how assets lose value through use, wear, and obsolescence.
-Modern accounting software automates these calculations, though working with a professional ensures you choose the right approach for your business.
+This method reflects how assets lose value through use, wear, and obsolescence.
+Accounting software automates these calculations, though working with an accountant ensures you choose the right approach.

 1. Depreciation as an expense (cost of doing business)

-Why this matters: Without depreciation, you'll underestimate expenses and overestimate profits.
-This depreciation expense appears on your profit and loss statement and reduces your calculated profit to show a more accurate picture of your business performance.
+Without depreciation, you'd underestimate expenses and overestimate profits.
+Recording this depreciation expense gives you a more accurate picture of business performance.

 2. Depreciation and tax

-Depreciation reduces your tax bill by allowing you to deduct asset costs over time.
-In New Zealand, you can claim depreciation deductions that lower your taxable income.
+Depreciation reduces your tax bill by letting you deduct asset costs over time.
+In New Zealand, these deductions lower your taxable income each year you claim them.

-Consult your accountant to ensure compliance with current tax rules.
+Consult your accountant to stay compliant with current tax rules.

 3. Valuing your business (depreciation on the balance sheet)

-Depreciation affects your business valuation by reducing the recorded value of your assets on the balance sheet.
-As assets age and depreciate, your business may be worth less to potential buyers or lenders.
+Depreciation affects your business valuation by reducing the recorded value of assets on your balance sheet.
+As assets age, your business may be worth less to potential buyers or lenders.

-• Balance sheet accuracy: Depreciated values reflect current asset worth, not original purchase prices
+- Balance sheet accuracy: depreciated values reflect current worth, not original purchase prices.

-• Business sale value: Buyers consider current asset conditions, not historical costs
+- Sale price: buyers consider current asset conditions, not historical costs.

-Update your fixed asset register regularly to maintain accurate business records.
+Update your fixed asset register regularly to maintain accurate records.
+Download the free balance sheet template to track your assets.

 What can be depreciated?

-Depreciable assets are items that provide business value over multiple years and meet specific criteria.
-Only some business purchases can be depreciated over time.
+Depreciable assets are items that provide business value over multiple years.
+Only certain business purchases qualify for depreciation.

-• Immediate deductions: Office supplies, utilities, rent (claimed in purchase year)
+- Immediate deductions: office supplies, utilities, and rent (claim in the purchase year)

-• Depreciation candidates: Equipment, vehicles, buildings, furniture (spread over useful life)
+- Depreciable items: equipment, vehicles, buildings, and furniture (spread over useful life)

 What are fixed assets?

-• Intangible assets: Patents, copyrights, trademarks (amortised rather than depreciated)
+- intangible assets like patents, copyrights, and trademarks (amortised rather than depreciated)

 Choosing a depreciation schedule

-• Use IRD rates: Follow official depreciation schedules for your asset type
+- Apply IRD rates: follow official depreciation schedules for your asset type.

-• Handle disposals: Account for sales, trades, or asset combinations
+- Account for disposals: record sales, trades, or asset combinations.

 Methods of calculating depreciation

-Depreciation methods determine how quickly an asset loses value each year.
-New Zealand businesses typically choose between three main approaches, each suited to different asset types and business needs:
+Depreciation methods determine how you calculate the value an asset loses each year.
+New Zealand businesses typically choose between three approaches, each suited to different asset types and needs.

 Straight line depreciation

 Straight line depreciation spreads an asset's cost evenly across its useful life.
-This method provides predictable, consistent annual expenses.
+This method gives you predictable, consistent annual expenses and works well for assets that wear out steadily over time.

 Diminishing value depreciation

-Diminishing value depreciation applies a fixed percentage to the asset's remaining value each year.
-This method reflects how many assets lose value quickly when new, then more slowly over time.
+Diminishing value depreciation applies a fixed percentage to an asset's remaining value each year.
+This method suits assets that lose value quickly when new, then more slowly over time.

 Example: A $10,000 asset at 20% diminishing value depreciates $2,000 in year one, then $1,600 in year two (20% of the remaining $8,000 value).